stran9682/frankmocap-blender-addon/README.md

 + 20230120:
   + Add option to use relaxed hand reference frame when adding animation from file
 + 20230302:
-  + Add SMPL-X locked head (no head bun) model and option to choose between v1.1 and locked head.
-Setting shape from height and weight is currently only correct for v1.1 model.
+  + Add SMPL-X locked head (no head bun) model and option to choose between v1.1 and locked head
+    + Setting shape from height and weight is only correct for v1.1 model
+  + The locked head (no head bun) model is the new default option
+    + Use this model for AMASS animations
+    + Python scripts which want to use v1.1 model need to update the code to select v1.1 model
   + Use models with 100 expressions
   + Use custom properties on mesh object to store version and gender for internal processing instead of depending on proper object name tags
 + 20240206: